-The statements are a requirement of the Chief Financial Officers Act of 1990 and the Government Management Reform Act of 1994.
+The statements are a requirement of the Chief Financial Officers Act of 1990, the Government Management Reform Act of 1994 and the Accountability of Tax Dollars Act of 2002.
 They have been prepared from, and are fully supported by, the books and records of the Commission in accordance with the hierarchy of accounting principles generally accepted in the United States of America, standards issued by the Federal Accounting Standards Advisory Board (FASAB), Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements, as amended, and the Commission accounting policies which are summarized in this note.
 These statements, with the exception of the Statement of Budgetary Resources, are different from financial management reports, which are also prepared pursuant to OMB directives that are used to monitor and control the Commission's use of budgetary resources.
 The financial statements and associated notes are presented on a comparative basis.
 Unless specified otherwise, all amounts are presented in dollars.